DorianGrey/ng-webpack-template/README.md

 - ~~Add the linters back into development and production mode~~.
 - ~~Properly configure Travis CI~~.
 - ~~Add Karma to the dev cycle; With particular config to reduce output noise.~~
-- Add more docs to the various webpack configs and their `constants` file.
+- ~~Add more docs to the various webpack configs and their `constants` file.~~
-- Add more docs to the code itself, esp. the state maintenance via [ngrx/store](https://github.com/ngrx/store).
+- ~~Add more docs to the code itself, esp. the state maintenance via [ngrx/store](https://github.com/ngrx/store).~~
 - ~~Set up a minimal production server~~.
 - Drop unused code, scripts and dependencies.
 - ~~Add a lazy loading example for effort comparison with https://github.com/flaviait/ng2-jspm-template/pull/38~~.
 - Maybe control webpack from code instead of via CLI to be able to handle arguments better.
+- Optimize webpack output (changed with >=2.1.0-beta.28); see what's configurable.